top of page

 When Mark was a junior in high school and Suzanne was in college, I was talking to my friend about going back to work part time (outside of our building business).
 Don wanted to retire and, if I got a job, I could get the insurance we needed.

+During those years, I worked and carried the insurance for the family.
 At one point, I was ready to quit working, but they talked me into going part time.
 I stayed on and finally retired in 2002.
 I worked until I was 70!
 I loved the work and working with such nice people.
 I really enjoyed it.

 Retirement